smlx/piv-agent/docs/content/en/docs/setup.md

 By default, `piv-agent` uses six slots on your hardware security device to set up three signing keys, and three decrypting key.
 Each of the signing and decrypting keys have different [touch policies](https://docs.yubico.com/yesdk/users-manual/application-piv/pin-touch-policies.html): never required, cached (for 15 seconds), and always.

-The three signing keys are used for both SSH and GPG signing.
+The three signing keys are used for SSH signing.
-The decrypting keys are used for GPG decryption.
+The decrypting keys are used for age decryption.
 Having a range of touch policies available facilitates practical use of the hardware security device.

 The default slot usage by `piv-agent` is detailed in the table below, with reference to the [Yubikey certificate slot usage description](https://developers.yubico.com/PIV/Introduction/Certificate_slots.html).